-While T Levels have the potential to open the industry up to a wider range of backgrounds and skills, they fail to provide a clear pathway to employment in the plumbing and heating industry.
+Ensure T-levels provide a clear pathway to employment in the plumbing and heating industry.

-Introduce more incentivised provision for employers to engage trainees in on the job learning opportunities.
+Introduce more incentivised provision for employers to engage trainees and those undertaking T-levels in on the job learning opportunities.

-Further practical and financial support for sole traders and SMEs.
+Further practical and financial support for sole traders and SMEs to enable them to take on an apprentice either full-time, or under the new flexi-job apprenticeship.